data-integrations/wrangler/docs/directives/generate-uuid.md

 ## Usage Notes

-The directive generates a type 4, pseudo-randomly generated UUID.
+The GENERATE-UUID directive generates a type 4, pseudo-randomly generated UUID.
 The UUID is generated using a cryptographically strong pseudo-random number generator.

 ## Example